-Term Definition Loss of Contact When a person cannot be located.
+Term Definition When a person cannot be located.
 Mail sent to that person is returned as undeliverable.
 Mail that is returned by the post office as undeliverable with no forwarding address.

 Mail that is returned as undeliverable with no forwarding address.